California Colleges

 University of California

-While all of the campuses have similar requirements for undergraduate admission, they differ in size, enrollment, and in academic programs offered.
-In addition, the campuses vary in styles of campus life, with student populations reflecting a variety of cultures from the United States and abroad.
+The UC system offers 160 academic majors and over 800 degree programs.
+Each of the UC campuses ranks among the best in the world.
 The University of California includes nine general campuses: Berkeley, Davis, Irvine, Los Angeles, Merced, Riverside, San Diego, Santa Barbara, and Santa Cruz.
 A tenth campus in San Francisco offers graduate and professional programs in the health sciences.

 California Independent Colleges and Universities